aosabook/500lines/functionalDB/chapter.md

 #Designing a database like an archaeologist

 Software development is often viewed as a rigorous process, where the inputs are requirements and the output is the working product.
-However, software developers are people with their own perspectives and biases, which colors the outcome of their work.
+However, software developers are people with their own perspectives and biases which color the outcome of their work.

-In this chapter, we will  explore how a change in a common perspective affects  the design and implementation of a well-studied type of software - - a database.
+In this chapter, we will explore how a change in a common perspective affects the design and implementation of a well-studied type of software -- a database.

 ## Introduction

 Database systems are designed to store and query data.
 This is something that all information workers do; however, the systems themselves were designed by computer scientists.
 As a result, modern database systems are highly influenced by what a computer scientist’s definition of data is, and what can be done with it.

-For example, most modern databases implement updates by overwriting old data with the new data instead of appending the new data and keeping the old.
+For example, most modern databases implement updates by overwriting old data in-place instead of appending the new data and keeping the old.
 This mechanism, nicknamed "place oriented programming" by Rich Hickey [REF], saves storage space but makes it impossible to retrieve the entire history of a particular record.

-The "overwrite-old-data" design decision reflects the computer scientist’s perspective that ‘history’ is less important than the price of its storage.
+This design decision reflects the computer scientist’s perspective that ‘history’ is less important than the price of its storage.

-If you were to ask an archaeologist's opinion regarding on how to handle this situation, and what they would expect to happen to old data when new data comes in, their answer would be "hopefully, it’s just buried underneath".
+If you were to instead ask an archaeologist what should be done with the old data, the answer would be "hopefully, it’s just buried underneath".

- (Disclaimer: my understanding of a typical archaeologist is based on a few visits to museums, reading several wikipedia articles and watching the entire Indiana Jones series).
+(Disclaimer: my understanding of a typical archaeologist is based on a few museum visits, several wikipedia articles, and watching the entire Indiana Jones series).

-### From Archaeology to databases
+### From archaeology to databases

-If you were to ask an archaeologist to design a database, what would the requirements look like? its a fair guess to assume that it would look a lot like an *excavation site:*
+If we were to ask our friendly archaeologist to design a database, we might expect the requirements to reflect what would be found at an *excavation site:*

-* All the data is found and cataloged at the site
+* All data is found and catalogued at the site
+* Digging deeper will expose the state of things in times past
 * Artefacts found at the same layer are from the same period
-* Going deeper means going back in time
-* Going deeper in a specific place mean looking at the state of that place at older times

-* Each artefact may have pieces of information attached, these pieces of information may originate from different periods.
+* Each artefact will consist of state that it accumulated in different periods

-	* For example, a wall may have roman symbols drawn on it at on one layer, and in a lower layer there may be greek symbols.
-Both these observations are recorded
+For example, a wall may have roman symbols drawn on it at on one layer, and in a lower layer there may be greek symbols.
+Both these observations are recorded as part of the wall's state.

-Another way to explain this way of thinking is using the exemplary schematic visualization in  Figure 1, where:
+This analogy is visualized in Figure 1:

 * The entire circle is the excavation site
-* Each ring is a layer (here numbered from 0 to 4)
+* Each ring is a _layer_ (here numbered from 0 to 4)
-* Each slice is an artefect (entity Ids are ‘a’ through ‘e’
+* Each slice is an labelled artefact (‘a’ through ‘e’)
-* Each artefect has a ‘color’ attribute (white means no update was made)
+* Each artefact has a ‘color’ attribute (where white means that no update was made)
-* Black arrows point from an attributed updated value to the attribute previous value (e.g., from c.color @t2 to c.color @t0)
+* Black arrows denote a change in color between layers (e.g., from c.color @t2 to c.color @t0)
-* Light blue arrows are arbitrary relationships between entities (e.g., from ‘b’ to ‘d’
+* Light blue arrows are arbitrary relationships of interest between entities (e.g., from ‘b’ to ‘d’)

  ![image alt text](image_0.png)

 Figure 1

-When translating the archaeology terms to CS language, we'd get that:
+If we translate the archaeologist's language into terms a database designer would use:
-* An excavation site is a database
+* The excavation site is a _database_
-* An artefact is an entity
+* Each artefact is an _entity_ with a corresponding _id_
-* Each entity may have several attributes
-	* The set of attributes may change throughout time
+* Each entity has a set of _attributes_, which may change over time
-* Each attribute, at a given time, has a specific value
+* Each attribute has a specific _value_ at a specific time
-	* The value may change throughout time

 This may look very different than the kinds of databases you are used to working with.
 This design is sometimes referred to as "functional database", since it uses ideas from the domain of functional programming.
 The rest of the chapter describes how to implement such a database.

-### A meta discussion detour

-This project uses the Clojure programming language [ref w more details from below].
+Since we are building a functional database, we will be using a functional programming language called Clojure to do the job.

 There are several qualities of Clojure that make it a good implementation language for a functional database, such as out-of-the-box immutability, higher order functions, and metaprogramming facilities.
 Ultimately, the reason Clojure was chosen is its emphasis on clean, rigorous design which few programming languages possess.

-## The building blocks
+## Laying the foundation

 Let’s start by declaring the core constructs that make up our database.

-Defining each of these is done follows:

 ````clojure
 (defrecord Database [layers top-id curr-time])